rolspace/blazor-football-scoreboard/tests/Football.Api.UnitTests/README.md

 ### Running the tests

-1. Set the current working directory a terminal to the [root of the unit test project](/tests/Football.Api.UnitTests/).
+1. Set the current working directory a terminal to the root of this project.

 2. Run the tests with the `dotnet test` command.